Boston Heart Walk Aims to Fight Heart Disease and Stroke

 The battle against heart disease and stroke is going to be lengthy, but supporting the efforts of the American Heart Association will help tremendously.
 Participating in the Boston Heart Walk as a walker and/or fundraiser is a great way to help fund additional research and educate people about how they can take care of their health and better the odds.

-For more information about the American Heart Association, visit heart.org.This post is a sponsored collaboration between American Heart Association and Boston magazine's advertising department.
+For more information about the American Heart Association, visit heart.org.This is a paid partnership between American Heart Association and Boston Magazine's City/Studio